angiechili/MS1-StPetePlaygroup-wp/README.md

 -	Photos and logos not being big enough or pixelated.
 -	Too many navigation tabs.

-See document here

 ### Structure, layout, and design.

 St Peter’s playgroup website intends to attract new customer’s by providing basic information about their philosophy, sessions, staff and activities.
 The site highlights links to active social media where consumers can see more information and photos about St Peter’s playgroup.

 In order achieve this I designed mock-ups both graphic and written to help me convey my vision to the client.

-The information and research conducting before starting the code consisted of:
+The information and research conducting before starting to code, consisted of:

-1)	Written communication to client of my idea for the website based on our conversations. (see document [here](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframe-website-structure.JPG).
+1)	Written communication sent to the client, explaining  my idea for the website based on our conversations.
+See full [document](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframe-website-structure.JPG).
-2)	Wireframes for each section as per initial written structure and clients notes.(link to [wireframes](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframes-St%20Peter%27sPlaygroup).
+2)	Wireframes for each section as per initial written structure and clients notes.Link to [wireframes](https://github.com/angiechili/MS1-StPetePlaygroup-wp/blob/fb90f796bf02a9d938e1a286aa3580c3659314a7/documentation/wireframes-St%20Peter%27sPlaygroup).
 3)	Selection of colour palette and fonts to go in-line with SP playgroups current marketing flyers.